SOS-CER/SOS-CER.github.io/_projects/wolf-scheduler/ws-requirements.md

   * <a id="uc5-a1"></a> **[Event Exists]**: If the student has already added an event with the same title to their schedule, a pop-up message stating “You have already created an event called ." is displayed, where is replaced with the title of the event.
 The student clicks OK and is returned to the event editing information that is populated with earlier values for editing.
   * <a id="uc5-a2"></a> **[Schedule Conflict]**: If the event conflicts with another course of event (meaning there is an overlap of at least one day and time, even by the same minute) on the student’s schedule, a pop-up message stating “The event cannot be added due to a conflict.” is displayed.
 The student clicks OK and is returned to the event editing information that is populated with earlier values for editing.
-  * <a id="uc5-a3"></a> **[Missing Name]**: If the event name is null or an empty string, a pop-up message stating “The event is invalid.” is displayed.
+  * <a id="uc5-a3"></a> **[Missing Name]**: If the event name is null or an empty string, a pop-up message stating “Invalid title.” is displayed.
 The student clicks OK and is returned to the event editing information that is populated with earlier values for editing.
-  * <a id="uc5-a4"></a> **[Missing Times]**: If the event start time or end time is empty, an invalid time, or if the end time is earlier than the start time, a pop-up message stating “The event is invalid.” is displayed.
+  * <a id="uc5-a4"></a> **[Missing Times]**: If the event start time or end time is empty, an invalid time, or if the end time is earlier than the start time, a pop-up message stating “Invalid meeting days and times.” is displayed.
 The student clicks OK and is returned to the event editing information that is populated with earlier values for editing.
-  * <a id="uc5-a5"></a> **[Missing Days]**: If no day of week is selected, a pop-up message stating “The event must occur on at least one day.” is displayed.
+  * <a id="uc5-a5"></a> **[Missing Days]**: If no day of week is selected, a pop-up message stating “Invalid meeting days and times.” is displayed.
 The student clicks OK and is returned to the event editing information that is populated with earlier values for editing.